martendo/gpss.py/docs/index.md

 - `infile`
 Your GPSS program.
 Required.
 - `-o outfile`/`--output outfile`
-File to output the simulation report to.
+File to write the simulation report to.
 Optional.
-If not specified, the simulation report is printed to the console.
 - `-S`/`--no-sim` (switch)
 Don't run the simulation, but still pass it through the parser and check for syntax errors